McCartneyAC/average_of_polls/README.md

 * use mixed-effects to correct for "House Effect" on polling error.
 * [or use GAM with a covariate of the house effect for each poll result](https://stats.idre.ucla.edu/r/faq/how-can-i-explore-different-smooths-in-ggplot2/)
 * ~~linear distance calculating module for "Whom should I vote for?"~~
+* redraw compass map to place user and create a voronoi diagram to go with it?

 Note that excel doc is structured to be copy/pasted into a jupyter notebook, not actually used for analysis directly becuase no IDE is available on a work computer.